MyTooliT/ICOapi/README.md

 ## Metadata Type/Class Generation

 To support the usage of arbitrary metadata when creating measurements, a configuration system has been set up.
-This system starts as en Excel file in which all metadata fields are defined.
+This system starts as an Excel file in which all metadata fields are defined.
 This file is then parsed into a YAML file, from which it can be used further.

 The complete metadata logic can be found in the ICOweb repository.